gabfeliXD/Minesweeper/README.md

 # Minesweeper
-A Minesweeper game written in java using the swing library.
+A Minesweeper game written in java.